 17. What Is the Gig Economy?

 Going the extra mile to add movement in your designs can also make your content look more professional.
-These types of infographics — like this example from Embroker — can help viewers see your company as a legitimate expert.
+These types of infographics — like this example from Embroker — can help position your company as a credible expert in the viewer’s eyes.

 18. Behind the Restoration of a Painting